HarshadAKumar/Tik-Tak-Toe/README.md

 Tik-Tak-Toe
-Implementation of the game tic tak toe using HTML and Node JS.
+Implementation of the game tic tak toe using HTML,Node JS and Java Script.
 This is a client server architecture.
 Abstract

 This is a real-time tic tac toe game, in which two players can play against each other over a network, and unlimited users can watch the game.
 The game consist of a server (node.js application) and client (javascript application)